docs-club/Apache-HttpComponents-Doc-Chinese-English-bilingual/HttpClient/HttpClient-Tutorial/1-Fundamentals/README.md

 # Chapter 1.
-Fundamentals（基础）
+Fundamentals

-## 1.1 Request execution（请求的执行）
+## 1.1 Request execution

 The most essential function of HttpClient is to execute HTTP methods.
 Execution of an HTTP method involves one or several HTTP request / HTTP response exchanges, usually handled internally by HttpClient.
 The user is expected to provide a request object to execute and HttpClient is expected to transmit the request to the target server return a corresponding response object, or throw an exception if execution was unsuccessful.